 Why Windows 10 Won’t Start

+In this article, we’ll find out why an operating system won’t boot and how to fix the problem.
 Very often, users on the Internet ask what to do when Windows 10 won’t start, restarts all the time, shows a blue screen or a black screen when starting, or when it shows a message of incorrect loading and a Boot Failure error.